Emek Refaim: Architecture

 Many of the buildings on Emek Refaim date from Ottoman and British Mandate times.
 Some of the distinctive German Templer buildings are still standing, as are elegant villas that belonged to wealthy Arabs before the establishment of the State of Israel.

 Some homes in the area were abandoned by local Arabs or expropriated after 1948, and many issues of property ownership and displacement have yet to be resolved.
 A former Arab resident of the Bäuerle House, located at 10 Emek Refaim (originally built by the Templers), wrote about a painful visit to her home after 1967.

 At the corner of Emek Refaim, on a hill overlooking the Hinnom Valley, is the Scottish Church of St. Andrew's, built in 1927 and incorporating local Armenian tile-work.
 Similar tiling can be seen on the facades of some buildings on Emek Refaim.

 The residents of Emek Refaim have banded together to protest plans to build a hotel and residential towers in the area, which would affect the historic character of the neighborhood.
 The protest was partially successful, in that the small grove next to the building will be preserved, and the planned height of the hotel was reduced from the original 14 to 7 floors - making it - The Orient Hotel by Dan Hotels, the largest and tallest structure on Emek Refaim.

+Transportation

 As of 2016, planners for the Jerusalem Light Rail network have announced the possibility that a rail line will pass along Emek Refaim, which will be closed to traffic in both directions.
-This has sparked another wave of protests, which have in turn prompted a public debate on alternative routes that would leave the street as-is.
+This sparked another wave of protests, which have in turn prompted a public debate on alternative routes that would leave the street as-is.
+Construction is beginning on 7 July 2025.